KNMI/adaguc-server/doc/configuration/Layer.md

 Back to [Configuration](./Configuration.md)

--   type - The type of layer, can be either database,grid, liveupdate or cascaded
+-   type - The type of layer, can be either database, grid, liveupdate or cascaded
 -   hidden - When set to true, the Layer is not advertised in the GetCapabilities document, but is accessible with GetMap requests.